alco-company/mortimer-bellis/WORKLOG.md

 - lost recurring down the road - reintroduce the BackgroundManagerJob
 - wrong format, arghh!
 - job.next_run_at nil!
+- job.shouldnt? returned !can? inverse: true - which was double neg!!
 ### 24/11/2025

 - make sure next_run_at is in the future